Privacy Policy — No Panic

 - No account, no sign-up, no login.
 The App is fully anonymous.

 - No advertising and no crash-reporting SDK.
 The App does not read your advertising ID (IDFA / GAID) directly.
-On iOS, if — and only if — you opt in to analytics, the App presents Apple's App Tracking Transparency (ATT) prompt so Firebase Analytics may include the IDFA in its measurement; declining the ATT prompt is fully respected and the App keeps working the same way.
+On iOS, if — and only if — you opt in to analytics, the App presents Apple's App Tracking Transparency (ATT) prompt so Firebase Analytics and Facebook App Events may include the IDFA in their measurement; declining the ATT prompt is fully respected and the App keeps working the same way.

 - Analytics are strictly opt-in.
-The App uses Firebase Analytics to understand aggregate usage, but collection is disabled by default and only turns on after you explicitly agree — during onboarding or later in Settings → Privacy.
-You can disable it again at any time and the SDK is instructed to stop collecting immediately.
+The App uses Firebase Analytics and Facebook App Events to understand aggregate usage, but collection is disabled by default and only turns on after you explicitly agree — during onboarding or later in Settings → Privacy.
+You can disable it again at any time and both SDKs are instructed to stop collecting immediately.

 - Journal entries and favorites stay on your device.
 They are never uploaded to us.

-- The external services the App talks to are: the subscription provider (RevenueCat + Apple / Google) when you interact with the paywall, Google Fonts when loading typography, and — only if you consented — Firebase Analytics.
+- The external services the App talks to are: the subscription provider (RevenueCat + Apple / Google) when you interact with the paywall, Google Fonts when loading typography, the Supabase backend that powers the optional Doctor Directory, and — only if you consented — Firebase Analytics and Facebook App Events.

 Read below for the details.